lotrando/realist-hyprland-desktop/readme.md

 ## About this project

 This project contains complete installation commands and config files for create Gentoo linux with Hyperland desktop.
 This desktop is intended for web developers, but it can also be used by a regular user.

-## Final desktop One monitor screenshot
+## Final desktop - One monitor screenshot

 <img src="one_screen.png" alt="One Monitor Screen" />

-## Grub background
+## Grub Screen

 <img src="grub.png" alt="grub-screen" />